canonical/snapcraft/docs/python-apps.rst

        plugin: python
        source: https://github.com/yt-dlp/yt-dlp.git

-.. _python-apps-metadata:
+There will be minor differences to the latest version of the project, such as the version definition and confinement level, but these can be changed after the snap is working.
+Don't worry, we'll break this down in the following sections.

 Metadata
 ~~~~~~~~

 The :file:`snapcraft.yaml` file starts with a small amount of
 human-readable metadata, which is often already available in the project's
-own packaging metadata or project README.md.
-This data is used in the
+own packaging metadata or project :file:`README.md`.
+This data is used in
-presentation of the application in the Snap Store.
+the presentation of the application in the Snap Store.

 .. code:: yaml